VANRao-Stack/cantorProject/README.md

 ### Contributions
 The approach mentioned here is heavily based on the code I found [here](https://github.com/okada39/pinn_wave).
 I mostly added GPU utilization as well as first order optimizers for faster convergence.
+I also came up with a cool name for the package:)

 ## Table of Content